 Explore topics like cryptography, secure programming, security protocols, firewalls, intrusion detection, and social engineering.
 Continue on with in-depth material on advanced crypto and protocols, honeypots, wireless network security, and attacker techniques, and LDAP complemented with hands-on lab exercises.

 Software developers, system administrators, IT and R&D managers, business professionals with sufficient background, and legal professionals will gain a broad set of technologies unique to the problem of securing computing platforms.

-To complete the Graduate Certificate in Computer Security students must finish the six required SEIS courses with a GPA of 2.7 or better.
+Effective fall 2015, in order to complete the Graduate Certificate in Computer Security, students must finish the four required SEIS courses with a GPA of 2.7 or better.
 Students will be able to use the Graduate Certificate in Computer Security as a base to continue in the Master of Science degree.

 Please note: Students who are in a Graduate Programs in Software master's track cannot transfer into this certificate program midstream; however, a student may complete this certificate after completing a master’s degree.